mportesdev/mportesdev.github.io/blog/import-python-url.md

+August 9, 2021

-# Import Python code from a URL
+# How to import Python code from URL

 ```python
 from importlib.machinery import SourceFileLoader